McLouth Steel: Detroit complex

-The Detroit mill initially consisted of a small reversing hot rolling strip mill with a slab heating furnace.
+The Detroit mill initially consisted of a small reversing hot-rolling strip mill with a slab heating furnace.
 The original hot strip mill was known as the "Coffee Grinder" from the sounds the mill would make.
 In 1938, the company brought online a single 4-high reversing cold reducing mill with ancillary facilities (annealing and finishing).
-Throughout the next few years, modifications were made to the equipment and eventually, the company had the capacity to roll 108,000 net tons per year of hot rolled products and 60,000 net tons of cold rolled steel products.
+Over the next few years, modifications were made to the equipment, allowing the company to roll 108,000 net tons of hot-rolled products and 60,000 net tons of cold-rolled products per year.

 In 1947, McLouth Steel began rolling stainless steel.
-Two single stand reversing cold reducing mills were installed with the related supplementary equipment.
-In 1954, $6,000,000 of the $100,000,000 expansion plan for the new Trenton plant was used to install two 4-high reversing cold rolling mills.
-With this new addition to the Detroit plant, the stainless steel production increased to 52,000 net tons per year.
+Two single-stand reversing cold reducing mills were installed with the related supplementary equipment.
+In 1954, $6,000,000 of the $100,000,000 expansion plan for the new Trenton plant was used to install two 4-high reversing cold rolling mills in Detroit.
+With this new addition to the plant, stainless steel production increased to 52,000 net tons per year.